dapr/dotnet-sdk/README.md

 ### Build

 To build everything and generate NuGet packages, run dotnet cli commands.
-NuGet packages will be dropped in a *bin* directory at the repo root.
+Binaries and NuGet packages will be dropped in a *bin* directory at the repo root.

 ```bash
 # Build SDK